Al-Tai FC

+History

-Al-Tai have won the Saudi First Division three times, first in the 1984–85 season and last in the 2000–01 season, and have finished runners-up once in the Saudi First Division once in the 1977–78 season.
-Al-Tai have finished third once during the 2020–21 and earned promotion to the Pro League for the first time since 2008.
-The club have won the Prince Faisal bin Fahd Cup for Division 1 and 2 Teams once in the 1993–94 season and finished runners-up once in the previous season.
+Al-Tai won the Saudi First Division League three times, first in the 1984–85 season and last in the 2000–01 season, and have finished runners-up once in the Saudi First Division in the 1977–78 season.
+Al-Tai finished third during the 2020–21 and earned promotion to the Pro League for the first time since 2008.
+The club have won the Prince Faisal bin Fahd Cup for Division 1 and 2 Teams once in the 1993–94 season and finished runners-up in the previous season.
 The club also finished as runners-up in the 1997 Crown Prince Cup.
 The club spent 22 non-consecutive seasons in the Pro League and won their first promotion during the 1977–78 season.

-The club play their home games at Prince Abdul Aziz bin Musa'ed Stadium in Ha'il, sharing the stadium with city rivals Al-Jabalain, with whom they contest the Ha'il derby.
+The club plays their home games at Prince Abdulaziz bin Musaed Sports City Stadium in Hail, sharing the stadium with city rivals Al-Jabalain, with whom they contest the Hail derby.